spiral/keeper/migrate.md

 }
 ```

-This will allow referring to that links via `parent` attribute from the annotations:
+This will allow referring to that links in the annotations via `parent` attribute:
 ```php
 /**
  * @\Spiral\Keeper\Annotation\Sitemap\Link(title="Sub-link", parent="group.index")